HarrierPanels/my-java-project/README.md

 > [Jenkinsfile-1](./Jenkinsfile-1) <br>
 > <sup>The Jenkinsfile covers various aspects of a typical deployment process, including source code retrieval, Docker image version selection, environment choice, deployment, and health checks.
 It also handles notifications for different outcomes.</sup><br>

-    Agent Configuration: The pipeline is configured to run on an agent labeled 'aws2023,' which is typically provisioned using the Amazon EC2 Plugin.
+    Agent Configuration: The pipeline is configured to run on an agent labeled 'aws2023,' which is provisioned using the Amazon EC2 Plugin.

     Environment Variables: The pipeline defines environment variables, including AWS_CREDS, to store credentials and other environment-specific values.

     Stages:
         Checkout: This stage checks out the source code from the version control system (e.g., Git).
         Fetch Docker Hub Tags: It fetches available tags for a Docker Hub repository and lets you choose a version interactively.
         Select Environment: It allows you to select the deployment environment (either 'dev' or 'qa').
         Deploy to Environment: This stage deploys the application to the selected environment.
 It includes different deployment processes for 'dev' and 'qa.'

     Health Check: This stage performs a health check on the deployed application.
 The healthcheck.sh script is executed to ensure the application is responding as expected.
 It uses regular expressions to look for either 'Harrier' or 'Maven' in the response.

     Post Section: In case of success or failure of the pipeline, the post section sends notifications using the Office 365 Connector Jenkins plugin.
 Successful deployment triggers a success message, while a failed deployment triggers a failure message.

 > [pom.xml](./pom.xml) <br>